seungh1024/seungh1024/README.md

 Hi there 👋!
-I'm studying Nodejs and hope to be Nodejs Developer.
+I'm studying Backend and hope to be Backend Developer.

 <h3><b>🛠 Tech Stack 🛠</b></h3>
 <p align="left">